MahmudolHasan/Google-Serach-Option-Automation-with-Selenium-TestNG/README.md

 1. Java Development Kit (JDK) 8 or later </br>
-2. Intellij or Eclipse or any Other java Editor </br>
+2. Intellij or Eclipse or any other Java IDE </br>
 3. Allure
 ## Installation